Christ Church Bangkok

-Christ Church is an Anglican church in Bangkok, Thailand.
+Christ Church often referred to simply as CCB is an Anglican church in Bangkok, Thailand.
 It is a parish of the Anglican Church in Thailand within the Diocese of Singapore.
 It has both English and Thai language congregations.
-There are about 400 church members, representing many different nationalities and denominational backgrounds.
+There are about 400 church members, representing many nationalities and denominational backgrounds.
 The liturgy is Anglican-Episcopal in its form, and the Neo-Norman style building can seat as many as 450 persons.